The Mole (Australian TV series) season 6: Week 15

 Mole Snapshot: This assignment saw all twelve players reunited.
 The entire group, including the nine terminated players, were shown a photo of the group from the very beginning of the game, however, only the final three were allowed to look at it very closely, as their assignment would be to position the players and dress them up as they originally appeared in the photo, within a time limit of 15 minutes.
 Hillal, the group's treasurer, was given the $50,000 to start off with.
 For any piece of clothing that was incorrect, or if any player was incorrectly positioned in the resembled piece, then $5,000 would be taken off.
 At the end, four mistakes were revealed: Nick was incorrectly positioned, Linda's denim shorts were wrong, Shaun was wearing the wrong shirt and Hillal's left foot was stepped forward when it was his right that was shown in the original photo, therefore, $20,000 was taken off the original $50,000 winnings.
-As a bonus, $500 was added to the end, therefore raising the pot up to $180,000, making for the second-highest total prize money in the history of the Australian version of The Mole.
+As a bonus, $500 was added to the end to round up the pot to $180,000, making for the second-highest total prize money in the history of the Australian version of The Mole.

 Interrogation: The final three players met up with Shura on top of a building in Sydney, where they were to be interrogated about each other's actions throughout the game.
 The players were to be hooked up to a lie detector test, which would track their nerves, actions and moves.
 The three players were allowed to ask anything they could from four questions, including the ultimate question: "Who is the Mole?".
 The results revealed that Aisha answered only three questions incorrectly with 96% accuracy, Erin answered two questions incorrectly with 96% accuracy and Hillal answered only half of his questions correctly, also with 96% accuracy.

 Final Quiz: The three players were faced with their final quiz.
 This final quiz was unlike any other in the history of the Australian version of The Mole: the first ten questions would be answered using their Samsung Galaxy Tablets, whilst the final 30 questions would be answered in the normal conditions.
 After each answered the first question asked by Shura, they would then face each of the nine terminated players, in the order in which they left the game, to answer the next nine questions, each relating to an assignment which corresponded to their termination (for example, Linda was shown with a few boxes from the Path to Temptation assignment and Shaun was seen with the balls and jack from the Mole Bowls assignment) before moving on to the traditional part of the quiz.
 The results revealed Erin to be the Mole, Aisha the runner-up and Hillal the winner.
 Both Aisha and Hillal had suspected Erin of being the Mole, however, Hillal won as he answered 36 questions correctly to Aisha's 31.